RUBS - Ratio Utility Billing System

 The biggest advantage of RUBs is that it allows a management company to exactly recapture their utility costs without the expense of installing meters.
 Conserving utilities benefits tenants as it lowers their monthly bill while owners see a decrease is overall operation expenses.
 Furthermore, implementing RUBS give tenants more incentive to report maintenance problems like leaking faucets or toilets.
 According to Think Utility Services, on average, tenants use anywhere between 5% to 15% less utilities when RUBS are announced and implemented.
 Also, The Environmental Protection Agency (EPA) and National Apartment Association (NAA) have both concluded RUBS encourage utility conservation.

 With RUBS, a formula is used to distribute the costs of water and sewer fairly and equitably using a formula.
 The formula is typically based on occupancy, square footage or some combination thereof.
 To give a simplified demonstration, if a community has 50 occupants and the water bill for the entire community is $1,500.00 then the charge per occupant is $30.00.
 A single occupant home would receive a bill for $30.00.
 A two occupant home would receive a charge of $60.00.
-For water, the fairest ratio is using the number of occupants.
-However, using a combination of unit square footage and occupancy may reduce resident dissatisfaction by heightening the lowest charges, and reducing the cost for high occupancy units.
+For water, the fairest ratio is using the number of occupants, but I usually recommend using a combination of unit square footage and occupancy.
+This tends to heighten the lowest charges, and reduce the charges for higher occupancy units, which reduces resident complaints.

 Rent cannot always be increased. - Each market only has so much room for rental increases before they become uncompetitive.
 If they exceed the market threshold, they will be unable to rent in a particular market.
 In other words, renters will go to other communities where it is cheaper.
 If their utility costs exceed the threshold of what they can reasonably charge, they are forced to absorb the difference, and their bottom line is impacted.
 Instituting RUBs or submeters, allows them to remove that volatile item from the equation.
 They are, therefore, able to remain competitive in a given market by offering affordable rent.
 The RUBS program will create a mechanism for recapturing utility costs without affecting advertised rent.